 “Four Horn” Community Power Figure and Headcrest are Significant Additions to the DMA’s Nationally Acclaimed Collection

-These important new acquisitions include the greatly admired and sought after Songye “Four Horn” Community Power Figure and a rare quality Ejagham headcrest.
+These important new acquisitions include the greatly admired and sought after Songye “Four Horn” community power figure and a rare quality Efut headcrest.
 Both works strengthen the Museum’s collection of African art, a collection of nearly 2,000 works that is acclaimed as one of the top five of its kind in the United States.

 Additional details on the works include:

 “Four Horn” Community Power Figure (nkisi), Democratic Republic of the Congo, Songye peoples.
 Made with three Common Waterbuck Antelope (Kobus ellipsiprumnus) horns and one Domestic Goat (Capra hircus) horn attached to the head, a beaded collar of Common Waterbuck Antelope (Kobus ellipsiprumnus) hide around the neck, and an African Civet (Civettictis civetta) hide draped from the waist.